milostomic/implementation-guides/netverify/netverify-web-v4-migration.md

 <br>

 ### `event.data.payload` object
-This new object gives us the option to notify you when the Netverify web client is loaded, and when the user journey ends with either a success or an error.
+This new object gives us the option to notify you when the Netverify Web client is loaded, and when the user journey ends with either a success or an error.

 **Required fields appear in bold type.**